Spanning trees and spanning closed walks with small degrees: Introduction

+In this paper, we provide a common improvement for both items of Theorem~\ref{thm:tough-enough:k=c} as the following stronger version.
+More generally, we will introduce a combined version for this result and Theorem~\ref{intro:thm:improvement}.
+Owing to its complicated form, we postpone it until Section~\ref{sec:toughness}. \begin{thm} \end{thm}

-Jackson and Wormald (1990)~\cite{MR1126990} conjectured that every $\frac{1}{n-1}$-tough graph with $n\ge 2$ has an $n$-walk.
+In 1990 Jackson and Wormald~\cite{MR1126990} conjectured that every $\frac{1}{n-1}$-tough graph with $n\ge 2$ admits a spanning closed $n$-walk.
 They also observed that this conjecture is true for $\frac{1}{n-2}$-tough graphs, when $n\ge 3$.
-In 2000 Ellingham and Zha~\cite{MR1740929} proved the remaining case $n=2$ for $4$-tough graphs and triangle-free $3$-tough graphs.
-In Section~\ref{sec:walks}, we prove this conjecture completely and provides the following stronger version. \begin{thm} {Let $G$ be a graph with the positive integer-valued function $f$ on $V(G)$.
-If for all $S\subseteq V(G)$, $\omega(G\setminus S)\le \sum_{v\in S}(f(v)-1)+1$, then $G$ has an $f$-walk passing through the edges of a given arbitrary matching. }\end{thm}
+Later, Ellingham and Zha (2000) proved the remaining case $n=2$ for $4$-tough graphs by making the following result.
+In Section~\ref{sec:walks}, we solve this conjecture completely as mentioned in the abstract. \begin{thm} {\rm (\cite{MR1740929})} {Every $4$-tough simple graph of order at least three admits a connected $\{2,3\}$-factor containing an arbitrary given $2$-factor. }\end{thm}

-In Section~\ref{sec:m-tree-connected}, we make the next theorem, by investigating bounded degree minimally $m$-tree-connected spanning subgraphs, with the arguments more complicated than Theorem~\ref{intro:thm:improvement}.
-As an application, it can help us to strengthen Theorems~\ref{thm:k-edge} and~\ref{thm:k-tree} toward this concept as mentioned in the abstract.
-Finally, we present a common generalization for the following theorem, the above-mentioned theorem, and also a recent result due to Ozeki (2015)~\cite{MR3386038}.
-Owing to its complicated form, we postpone it until Section~\ref{sec:comparable-functions}. \begin{thm} Let $G$ be an $m$-tree-connected graph with $X\subseteq V(G)$.
-Let $\lambda \in [0,1/m]$ be a real number and let $\eta:X\rightarrow (m\lambda+\frac{m-1}{m},\,\infty)$ be a real function.
-If for all $S\subseteq X$, $\Omega_m(G\setminus S)\le\sum_{v\in S}\big(\eta(v)-2\big)+2-\lambda(e_G(S)+m),$ then $G$ has an $m$-tree-connected spanning subgraph $H$ such that for each $v\in X$, $d_H(v)\le \big\lceil m\eta(v)-m^2\lambda\big\rceil$. \end{thm}

-In~\cite{MR3336100} it was remarked that Theorem~\ref{thm:k-tree} can reduce the needed edge-connectivity of the main results in~\cite{MR3192386, MR2423448}.
-Alternatively, in this paper we show that every $k$-tree-connected bipartite graph $G$ with one partite set $A$ has an $m$-tree-connected spanning subgraph $H$ such that for each $v\in A$, $d_H(v)\le \lceil \frac{m}{k}d_G(v)\rceil$, where $k\ge m$.
-Fortunately, by reviewing the proof of the above-mentioned papers, we find out one can use this result to reduce the needed edge-connectivities further down.
-For instance, it can reduce the edge-connectivity of the following theorem down to $75$ with exactly the same proof. \begin{thm}{\rm (\cite{MR3192386})} {Every $191$-edge-connected simple graph has an edge-decomposition into tree $Y$ if and only if its size is divisible by $4$, where $Y$ is the unique tree with degree sequence $(1,1,1,2,3)$. }\end{thm}